-With a passion for orangutans since I was a young child, the Sepilok Rehabilitation Centre promised to be my ideal day out.
+With a passion for orangutans since I was a youngster, the Sepilok Rehabilitation Centre has been on my wishlist for years.
 Even if you are not a fan of orangutans (why wouldn’t you be?) kids and adults alike will be captivated by the adorable “Man of the Forest”.

-We visited Sepilok on our recent family adventure to Borneo and it was so amazing we went back the next day.
+We visited Sepilok on our recent family adventure to Borneo and it was so amazing we returned the next day.

 Sadly, the orangutan is a critically endangered animal and this is worsening with the increasing loss of rain forest to palm oil plantations.
 The loss of habitat, alongside the problems of poaching, hunting and the illegal pet trade has led to rapidly declining numbers of orangutans.